RomainBrault/python-whiteprint/README.md

 ## Differences compared to [cookiecutter-hypermodern-python]

+- [ ] Use [copier](https://copier.readthedocs.io/en/latest/) instead of the
+      unmainted cookiecutter,
-- [ ] Tweaks in the generated project (non exhaustively: CLI with Typer instead of Click, dynamic type checking with beartype, [auto-API documentation](https://sphinx-autoapi.readthedocs.io/en/latest/)),
+- [ ] tweaks in the generated project (non exhaustively: CLI with Typer instead of Click, dynamic type checking with beartype, [auto-API documentation](https://sphinx-autoapi.readthedocs.io/en/latest/)),
 - [ ] manage licenses with [Reuse](https://reuse.software/),